Code-Institute-Submissions/NFox13-MS2-Resubmittal/README.md

 - Github
 - Gitpod
 - Code Institute tutorials
-- W3 schools, Which I find extremely useful as a basis to most of my code
+- W3 schools
 - Stackoverflow
+- [Felipe Alarcon](https://github.com/fandressouza) my course mentor for his feedback.
+- Family and friends for their help in testing, support and advice.
 - All of the above had an input or gave inspiration to various elements of this project